KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an exception that is thrown when an error occurred while reading, querying, or subscribing to the events in an event log.

-    throw [System.Diagnostics.Eventing.Reader.EventLogReadingException]::New("Represents an exception that is thrown when an error occurred while reading, querying, or subscribing to the events in an event log.")
+    throw [System.Diagnostics.Eventing.Reader.EventLogReadingException]::New('Represents an exception that is thrown when an error occurred while reading, querying, or subscribing to the events in an event log.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Diagnostics.Eventing.Reader.EventLogReadingException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Diagnostics.Eventing.Reader.EventLogReadingException.aspx)